Patrick Fox ParadigmLast changed 9/24 12:02P EDT

-- Use of the word "bamboozled" in the last speech in a way that makes sense - +0.1 speaks.
+- Use of the word "bamboozled" in the last speech in a way that makes sense in the context of the speech - +0.1 speaks.

-- Making fun of a kid I coach or one of my friends in a way that makes sense in the speech/is funny and isn't too mean - +0.2
+- Making fun of a kid I coach or one of my friends in a way that makes sense, is funny and isn't too mean - +0.2

-- Making a reference to one of Tomasi's Soundcloud raps that makes sense and I get - +0.3
+- Making a reference to one of Tomasi's Soundcloud raps that makes sense - +0.3

 - Making fun of me in a way that makes sense + is funny - +0.4

-- Finding a way to do a little dance during CX that makes sense - +0.5
+- Finding a way to do a little dance during CX that is justifiable based on whats happening - +0.5

 - In the event both debaters do the same one of these things, I'll default to whoever made me more amused getting the bonus speaks.